telerik/kendo-ui-core/docs/introduction.md

 ### Telerik UI for ASP.NET MVC

 [UI for ASP.NET MVC](http://docs.telerik.com/kendo-ui/aspnet-mvc/introduction) is a Kendo UI commercial distribution.
 It helps build rich and responsive any-device web applications, provides for their flawless work across all major browsers and includes 70+ ASP.NET MVC controls among which navigation, layout, data management, visualization, editing and interactivity.
-In short, UI for ASP.NET MVC supplies all Kendo UI Professional components together with the ASP.NET MVC server-side wrappers that are applicable to all available Kendo UI widgets.ASP
+In short, UI for ASP.NET MVC supplies all Kendo UI Professional components together with the ASP.NET MVC server-side wrappers that are applicable to all available Kendo UI widgets.

 * [List of Kendo UI Components](/intro/list-of-widgets)
 * [Browser Support](/intro/browser-support)